 “We ask you to support the prompt release of the major proposed FSMA rules currently under review at OMB,” said a March 27 letter to Health and Human Services Secretary Kathleen Sebelius signed jointly by Rebecca Rimel, president and CEO of the Pew trusts, and Pamela Bailey, president of the grocery manufacturers’ group.

 The Pew trusts, headquartered in Philadelphia, underwrite food safety programs, and the Washington-based GMA represents more than 300 businesses in the consumer packaged goods industry, including Blue Diamond Growers, Campbell Soup Co.
-(CBP), and General Mills.
+(CBP:US), and General Mills.

 “General Mills is and has been strongly supportive of the FDA Food Safety Modernization Act, and we look forward to the implementation of the Act after it has completed its regulatory review,” Maerenn Jepsen, a spokeswoman for the Minneapolis- based company, said in an e-mailed statement.
 “We believe it’s good for Sysco and the industry to play by a consistent set of rules,” said Charley Wilson, a spokesman for the Houston-based company.